Website icon Xpert.Digital

 What do you expect from a brand/company on a social network?

-Survey in Switzerland on expectations of companies in social media – Image: Xpert.Digital
+Survey in Switzerland on expectations of companies on social media – Image: Xpert.Digital

-The statistics based on data from the online marketing & social media marketing agency xeit gmbh show the results of a survey in Switzerland on expectations of companies in social media in 2020.
-44 percent of those surveyed expect posting from a company's social media presence entertaining posts.
+The statistics, based on data from the online marketing and social media marketing agency xeit gmbh, show the results of a survey in Switzerland in 2020 regarding expectations of companies on social media.
+44 percent of respondents expect a company's social media presence to include entertaining posts.

 Survey in Switzerland on expectations of companies in social media 2020